-Among positions in the medical and financial fields, the most popular careers in the U.S. today are IT Specialists, Web Developers and Market Research Analysts.
+Among positions in the medical and financial fields, the most popular careers in the U.S. today are tech employees: IT Specialists, Web Developers and Market Research Analysts.
 In today’s advancing business world, most in-demand jobs require an in-depth understanding of technological and digital platforms.
 These positions are largely built around the use of technology.
 They require employees to engage with computers and other digital devices for over 40 hours each week.
 These advancements have created great efficiency and possibility in today’s society.
 They have also introduced overstimulation and inactivity into the lives of users.
 Technological advancements are not bad, but we, as users, need to find a balance between tech and a healthy lifestyle.

-Creating a clear plan of action for workplace wellness within the office is one of the most effective ways to produce a productive, happy and healthy team and work environment.
+Creating a clear plan of action for workplace wellness within the office is one of the most effective ways to produce a productive, happy, and healthy team and work environment.

 Workplace wellness plans can help employees thrive at the office and in their positions.
-However, lack of participation is a common obstacle, as organizations cannot force employees to participate in these group initiatives and activities.
+However, a lack of participation is a common obstacle, as organizations cannot force employees to participate in these group initiatives and activities.
 They can, however, strive to provide informational content, optional activities, and rewards to help employees become healthier and more aware of the health risks associated with desk jobs.

 To encourage employee participation and awareness, companies can send informative emails and hang flyers throughout the office, offer optional activities such as daily team walks or conference room yoga or create a fitness competition.
-As a reward for participation, provide employees with healthy break room snacks, local gift cards or extra PTO.
+As a reward for participation, provide employees with healthy break room snacks, local gift cards, or extra PTO.

-When working with technology day after day, employees become vulnerable to the effects of digital eye strain.
+When working with technology day after day, tech employees become vulnerable to the effects of digital eye strain.
 Digital eye strain is a grouping of vision-related impairments.
 Overexposure to digital devices, such as computers, tablets, and smartphones can increase digital eye strain.
-The side effects of digital eye strain include eye pain, headaches, blurred vision, neck, shoulder and back pain.
+The side effects of digital eye strain include eye pain, headaches, blurred vision, neck, shoulder, and back pain.